Asian News International v. Wikimedia Foundation: Background

 The Wikimedia Foundation (WMF) is the nonprofit organisation that supports Wikipedia, a free online encyclopedia in multiple languages, and multiple other similar projects.
 Each project is independent and largely self-governed; the WMF exerts limited authority over any project, and typically remains uninvolved with content policy.
 The presence of Wikipedia in India includes Wikipedia's interaction with India's media environment, the people who edit Wikipedia, and Wikipedia's popularity among readers.

-Wikipedia is created and maintained completely by volunteer "editors", its term for anyone who contributes to an article.
+Wikipedia is created and maintained completely by volunteer "editors", a term for anyone who contributes to an article.
 Hundreds of thousands of such editors exist worldwide, and most can make changes to most articles on the website.
 A smaller number of editors make enough edits that they are allowed to edit nearly any article.
 Editors are pseudonymous, except those who voluntarily disclose their identities.
 Wikipedia articles generally are protected if the article is experiencing a high level of vandalism or an edit war, a series of back-and-forth reversions between two or more versions by two or more editors.
 In 2020, the article about news agency Asian News International was edited to include content from new sources discussing the agency's record, and an edit war ensued—involving new editors making the same changes to remove the new additions—and the article was eventually protected.

 In India, a defamation case can be filed under either criminal law or civil law, or both.
 According to the Constitution of India, the fundamental right to free speech (Article 19) is subject to "reasonable restrictions".
 The Safe Harbour clause of Information Technology Act (IT Act), 2000, comparable to Section 230 of Communications Act of 1934 in the United States, exempts online platforms from any legal liability for third-party content generated by its users and hosted by the platform, subject to several conditions.
 In February 2021, the incumbent Bharatiya Janata Party (BJP) government introduced amendments to the IT Act, imposing stricter obligations on intermediaries, including requiring them to proactively monitor content for illegal or harmful activity.